Raidriar796/Resonite-On-Steam-Deck/README.md

 3. Right click (left trigger) the file and click `Add to Steam`

 It will now work in Game Mode.
-If you need to manually update it, you'll want to revisit the releases page and download the latest AppImage, replace the previous AppImage with the new file, and rename it to "resolute.AppImage" so nothing needs to be reconfigured in Steam.
+If you need to manually update it, you'll want to revisit the releases page and download the latest AppImage, replace the previous AppImage with the new file, and rename it to "resolute.AppImage" (or whatever it was named before) so nothing needs to be reconfigured in Steam.

-Beyond this I recommend changing the QAM Scaling Mode to Stretch to fill the screen, but it's not required.
+**Recommended Mods**

+*Available in Resolute:*

+- [CacheGetClapped](<https://github.com/dfgHiatus/CacheGetClapped>) - Smart cache management, clears old cache files and can keep cache size within specified limit.

+    - *Highly Recommended, especially for 64/256 GB models.*

+- [DynBoneWrangler](<https://github.com/isovel/DynBoneWrangler>) - Disables dynamic bone chains when under a user specified fps limit and re-enables them when above another user specified fps limit.

+    - *Prevents shakey dynamic bones at frequently low framerates, may improve frame stability.*

+- [NoSteamScreenshots](<https://github.com/Raidriar796/NoSteamScreenshots>) - Prevents Steam from saving an additional copy of photos you save in game, this also stops hitches from saving photos

+    - *Highly recommended if you're primarily using in app cameras*

+- [ResoniteIkCulling](<https://github.com/Raidriar796/ResoniteIkCulling>) - Disables IK that's out of view and/or far away.
+Includes IK throttling options.

+    - *Primarily helps thermals and battery life in testing, highly recommended*

+- [ShadowDistanceChanger](<https://github.com/art0007i/ShadowDistanceChanger>) - Allows for the max range of shadow visibility to be configured.

+    - *Slight reduction of GPU power consumption when reduced at the cost of shadow quality, slightly recommended*

+Not available in Resolute:

+- [DisableFXAA](<https://github.com/FalsePattern/DisableFXAA>) - Disables FXAA anti aliasing.

+    - *Worsens upscale quality and causes jagged edges to be more jarring, but text readability is vastly improved*

+- [Outflow](<https://github.com/bluecyro/outflow>) - Reduces join lag by preventing streaming threads from being clogged by user joins, only applies to sessions you're hosting

+    - *Highly recommended if you host sessions often, I commend you if you host sessions often on Deck*

-## ReShade
+## ReShade & vkbasalt

 It is possible to install ReShade on a Steam Deck, not only that but it does work with Resonite.